Substantial Performance Contract Law

 A contract can be voided by a provision within the actual contract or by later agreement.
 For example, the original contract may specify a date of termination.
 If both parties involved agree to terminate the contract, then mutual cancellation applies.

 If you need help with substantial performance contract law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies like Google, Menlo Ventures, and Airbnb.